Some courses displayed may not be offered every year.

 Introduction to field methods used in lotic ecology.
 Design and execution of research projects emphasized.

-Prerequisite: MCDB 1A, and EEMB 2 and MCDB 1B, and EEMB 3; and, EEMB 142B; Completion of all listed prerequisites with a grade of C- or better.
+Prerequisite: MCDB 1A, EEMB 2, MCDB 1B, and EEMB 3; Completion of all listed prerequisites with a grade of C- or better.

 Introduction to the application of ecological principles and methods to environmental problems in marine habitats.
 Focus on problems that are local, regional, and global in scale.
 Concepts illustrated with case studies.